mgiatti/dev-radar-backend/README.md

 - DB_PORT - database port (not used in URI connection)
 - DB_PREFIX - database prefix
 - GITHUB_API - github api url - default https://api.github.com
+- LISTEN_PORT - port to be listen to the webservice

 For more info please check dotenv - https://www.npmjs.com/package/dotenv